Brevard County, Florida: Industry

 L3Harris Technologies, headquartered in the county, has the most employees in the private sector, 7,000 in 2019.

-Two locally headquartered builders, Mercedes Homes and Holiday, were among the top 30 in the nation.
-Mercedes had $1 billion in sales in 2004.

 There are 15 Community Redevelopment agencies in the county.
 They are funded from real estate taxes in the affected area.
 Cocoa has three, and Eau Gallie, one.

 Though the area has a relatively small number of high technology companies, 736, a business journal ranked it eighth in the country as a high tech center in 2009.
 The area had 23,096 high-tech jobs with a ratio of 124 per 1,000 total jobs.

 The county had 1,050 restaurants in 2007 and nearly that many (1,040) in 2010.
 There were 22,600 leisure and hospitality workers in the county in 2006.
 This figure includes hotel workers.
 That figure had dropped 8.5% to 20,700 in 2010.

 In the early 2010s, the Shiloh area was proposed by Space Florida as a potential location for the development of a commercial-only spaceport.
 Located immediately north of the U.S. Government's Kennedy Space Center, the open access to the flyover range on the open Atlantic Ocean to the east, and easy access to the tracking facilities of the Eastern Test Range make the location an attractive launch site.
 Among other potential users of the commercial spaceport facility, SpaceX was reported to be considering Shiloh as one of several potential locations for building a commercial launch facility.

+Space Coast Credit Union is the largest locally based financial institution in Brevard County and the third largest credit union in the state of Florida.

 Military

 Military installations in Brevard County include Patrick Space Force Base, near Satellite Beach, Cape Canaveral Space Force Station (CCSFS), adjacent to the Kennedy Space Center, and the U.S. Air Force Malabar Test Facility on Minton Road in suburban Palm Bay.
 In 2009, they employed a total of 2,000 civilian federal workers.
 In 2012 there were 2,900 military jobs in the county.

 The United States Coast Guard (USCG) Maintains one station in Port Canaveral, the station is located on the east bank of the West Turning Basin.
 The station is home to USCG cutter 617.

 The Navy maintains a Trident turning basin at Port Canaveral for ballistic missile submarines.
 The Naval Ordnance Test Unit (NOTU) tests weapons on these subs, which arrive at the rate of one a month.
 160 ships visited their two piers in 2017.
 The 2005 base closures included realigning NOTU out of state.
 The community was successful in having this decision revoked.
 The unit employs 100 military personnel and 900 civilian contractors.

-Cape Canaveral Space Force Station houses the Air Force Space & Missile Museum and Launch Complex 26, where many unmanned rockets were launched early in the U.S. space program, including Explorer 1, the first US spacecraft placed in earth orbit.
+Cape Canaveral Space Force Station houses the Air Force Space & Missile Museum and Launch Complex 26, where many uncrewed rockets were launched early in the U.S. space program, including Explorer 1, the first US spacecraft placed in earth orbit.

 The USS Brevard (AK-164) was a World War II Alamosa-class naval cargo ship that was decommissioned shortly after the war.